elastos/Elastos/ELA/docs/jsonrpc_apis.md

 }
 ```

-#### getconnectioncount
+### getconnectioncount

-description: get peer's count of this node
+Get peer's count of this node

-argument sample:
+Request:

 ```json
 {